kingm-cyber/LRU-Page-Replacement-Algorithm/README.md

 # LRU-Page-Replacement-Algorithm
 This is a least recently used (LRU) page replacement algorithm that prints text-based graphics to the CLI.
-This project was made for an applied operating systems class.
 Outputs the number of page faults after the algorithm has finished page replacements.

 Usage: